project-owner/PeppyMeter/README.md

 * Refactored the named pipe data source functionality.
 The meters became responsive
 * Eliminated the startup delays
+* Introduced the smooth buffer which helped to make all indicator animations smooth.
 * Improved the meters' performance.
 Now the meters add about 7% to the CPU usage
 * Added file logging